 Before we head to the recipe, I’ve had a busy week and wanted to share a bit of exciting news with you!
 To begin, I am over the moon excited to be the featured photographer on the Conde Nast Traveler Instagram feed.
 Check it out!
 (Do you follow us on Instagram?
 Here’s the link, just in case.)
 Second, the thoughtful, lovely blog PAPER/PLATES recently interviewed me!
 Over there, I’m talking books, inspiration, and my dream dinner with Edward Gorey.
 Read the interview here.

 A few flavor notes: though this salad was solid the night we served it, a night in the fridge did wonders.
 I’d hate to actually recommend that you go to the trouble to grill fruit and then put it in the fridge, but even an hour of co-mingling would do much to unite the flavors.
 Word to the wise – where watermelon is concerned, the seedy varieties have much more robust flavor (also, spitting seeds is fun!).
 Finally, salt leaches the flavor out of watery fruits like watermelon quickly, so hold off on all but a pinch of salt until just before serving.

-5 large half moon slices of watermelon (I usually cut the melon in half, and then slice up one of the halves), rind removed, sliced 3/4-inch thick
+- 5 large half moon watermelon slices (halve the melon, then slice up one of the halves), rind removed, sliced 3/4-inch thick

 - 4 donut peaches (sweeter white peaches will sub in seamlessly, though any peach should be fine), halved and pitted

 - 1 small red onion, halved and peeled